2nd February 2017 marked the Sapphire Jubilee of Queen Elizabeth II, who has been reigning monarch for 65 years now.

 Divers will find the underwater world here just as enchanting as that above sea level, with the famed Underwater Sculpture Park a favourite amongst visitors to the region.
 And if you'd like to taste the local tipple, there are an abundance of distilleries to visit on the island.

-The vibrant island nation of Jamaica is simply iconic, with its instantly recognisable flag and renowned super stars, from Bob Marley to Usain Bolt.
+Another Carribean island owned by the Queen is the vibrant island nation of Jamaica.
+This country is simply iconic, with its instantly recognisable flag and renowned superstars, from Bob Marley to Usain Bolt.
 Famously regarded as a vibrant party nation, there are also plenty of secluded, quiet beaches, breathtaking mountain ranges and, of course, a wealth of fascinating history to learn about.
 Tucked away amongst these stunning landscapes and breath-taking beaches are some stunning luxury resorts, too.

 One particular Jamaican resort that has garnered royal favour is Half Moon.
-Prince Harry stayed there 15 years ago on his first offical Royal Tour, which marked the Queen's Diamond Jubilee.
-Prior to that the Queen herself had also stayed in the Royal Villa, back in 2002, and Prince Charles was a frequent visitor too.
+Prince Harry stayed there 15 years ago on his first official Royal Tour, which marked the Queen's Diamond Jubilee.
+Prior to that, the Queen herself had also stayed in the Royal Villa, back in 2002, and Prince Charles was a frequent visitor too.

 Saint Kitts and Nevis